node-machine/rttc/README.md

 # rttc
 Runtime (recursive) type-checking for JavaScript.

 This package is the official SDK for working with the RTTC type system.
-It includes a lot of methods that suitable for everyday use, as well as some low-level methods that are intended for developers building tools on top of the [machine specification](http://node-machine.org).
-RTTC is a simplified abstraction that sits on top of basic JavaScript and Node.js concepts, and while some of the terminology may seem unfamiliar at first, you will likely recognize the underlying principles at work.
+It includes a lot of methods that suitable for everyday use, as well as some lower-level methods that are intended for developers building tools which leverage the [machine specification](http://node-machine.org).

+## What is RTTC?

+Throwing errors in an asynchronous callback can be [dangerous](http://stackoverflow.com/questions/5999373/how-do-i-prevent-node-js-from-crashing-try-catch-doesnt-work), particularly in Node.js.
+Too often, these types of errors and crashes occur because of a trivial mistake or miscommunication about the data type of a variable; particularly when you're working on a team with other developers.

+RTTC is a lightweight type system that provides a safety net for JavaScript code.
+It provides flexible, performant type guarantees on an as-needed basis; without messing with your development stack or build tools.
+Instead, RTTC builds on top of the existing data structures and programming concepts from JavaScript and Node.js to validate and coerce data _at runtime_.
+This allows you to add as much or as little type-checking as you like, in any new _or_ existing Node.js/Sails.js application.

 RTTC semantics are used by:
 + the Node-Machine project's core utility packages, including the [`machine` runner](https://github.com/node-machine/machine)